-But it’s not just Austin’s list of famous residents that make this city a great place to live.
+But it’s not just Austin’s list of famous residents that makes this city a great place to live.
 It’s all of us normal people as well.

 So while it occasionally makes headlines during South by Southwest that we Austinites are not fond of all the new people who suddenly want to move to our city after visiting (who can blame us for getting frustrated with the increased traffic that week), you can rest assured that Austin is a very welcoming city and one that cares about the people who call it home.

 It’s not every day a city gets described as one of the best nightlife scenes in the U.S. and is also ranked as one of the best cities to raise a family, but Austin has managed to do just that.
-Austin offers a unique diversity of lifestyles within its boundaries, making the city an option for people in every walk of life.
+Austin, Texas offers a unique diversity of lifestyles within its boundaries, making the city an option for people from every walk of life.

 On the other hand, if you enjoy the hustle and bustle of city living and can think of nothing more fun than trying out new restaurants, Austin has plenty to offer in that department as well.
-The Downtown Austin Alliance lists 375 dining options in and around downtown, from our beloved Tex-Mex to Asian cuisine and Spanish tapas, ensuring you will never run out of new places to eat.
-Downtown Austin also offers some of the best nightlife options around, including over 60 bars on 6th Street alone and more than enough live music to go around.
+The Downtown Austin Alliance lists 700+ restaurants, bars, live music venues, and service-oriented businesses downtown, from our beloved Tex-Mex to Asian cuisine and Spanish tapas, ensuring you will never run out of new places to eat and drink.
+Downtown Austin also offers some of the best nightlife options around, including roughly 60 bars on 6th Street alone and more than enough live music to go around.

-Although the cost of housing has continued to rise in recent years, Austin is also a great place to raise a family.
+Although the cost of housing has continued to rise in recent years, Austin, Texas is also a great place to raise a family.
 The school districts in and around Austin are considered some of the best in the state, and there are plenty of child-friendly events to keep your children entertained throughout the year.
 The Austin Parks Foundation hosts Movies in the Park during the warmer months of the year, and places like The Thinkery and Peter Pan Mini-Golf will bring a smile to any child’s face.
-Austin is also good for mom and dad’s wallet, with only 2.7% unemployment at the end of last year and a 96.3 cost of living index score compared to the U.S. average of 100.

 - Your Guide to Austin’s 8 Downtown Neighborhoods: 2nd Street District, 6th Street, etc.